 Connected cars are one of the biggest advancements in vehicular technology.
 Each connected car comes with a cellular modem that allows it to connect to the internet.
-This allows the vehicle to communicate with apps and services that make car ownership easier than ever.
+This allows the vehicle to share connected car data with apps and services that make vehicle ownership easier than ever.
 No more wondering whether you forgot to lock your car—drivers can now lock and unlock their car doors remotely using their phones.
 That’s just one of many features that connected cars have to offer.

 With a connected vehicle, drivers can share their mileage with their auto insurance provider.
 They can rent out their vehicle on car sharing platforms without the need to hand over their keys.
 They can even allow their electric utility provider to automatically charge their EV at the most optimal times.
 For drivers, connected car technology alleviates a lot of the hassles that go along with car ownership.
 For businesses, it’s never been easier to connect to a customer’s vehicle and offer innovative products based on available and accurate connected car data.